SCYou27/Projects_ASCON/project_U-Os/0003_training/find_intermediates_16bit/README.md

 ## Tasks in this folder

-Target: to calculate the intermediate values we need in each round of initialization and finalization for 16-bit H/L template profiling.
+Goal: to calculate the intermediate values we need in each round of initialization and finalization for 16-bit H/L template profiling.

 1. The all-in-one script:
 	`./script_all.sh`